arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ![Model Training Settings](assets/edge-model-training.png)

 The image shows the training settings and the neural network architecture used in Edge Impulse.
+This window can be found within the **Generate features** tab from **Syntiant** section in the Edge Impulse platform.
 The Eon tuner can help you optimize hyperparameters like learning rate, number of neurons, and layer configurations to achieve the best balance between model size, accuracy, and latency.

 ### Model Testing